imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Avoid VOIP connections during the streaming.
 * Connect through network cable to the fastest connection as possible.
 * Test your bandwidth: ie.: [http://beta.speedtest.net/#](http://beta.speedtest.net/#)
-* Minimun screen size: 800 x 600 pixels.
+* Minimum screen size: 800 x 600 pixels.
 (VERIFY THIS)
 * Defragment your hard disk (where the Mozilla Firefox is installed).
 * Verify that your hard disk (where your browser is installed) got -at least- 10 GB of free space available.
 * During the streaming, do not enable background operations (defragmentation, antivirus scanning, stream online music [besides the ISKM 2017], avoid pending updates (ie..
 Apple App store updates, Microsoft Updates, Linux dependencies alerts, antivirus definitions, et alia).